Strive Health aims to slow the progression of kidney disease with an approach that combines advanced technology with in-person patient care.

 Currently, there is $410 billion of unmanaged kidney disease spend as the disease affects 37 million adults and is the nation’s ninth leading cause of death.
 Kidney disease also disproportionately impacts people of color and significantly elevates the risk of developing serious complications from COVID-19.
 Despite dismal outcomes, only 10% of people with chronic kidney disease (CKD) are aware they have the disease, over half of late-stage CKD patients have not seen a nephrologist and roughly 60% of people who experience kidney failure do so in an unplanned way, demonstrating the need to reform treatment approaches.

-The new partnership with CapitalG is expected to amplify Strive’s position as the leader in value-based kidney care through growth capital and unique access to Google and Alphabet expertise to support product and go-to-market innovation, the company said.
+The new partnership with CapitalG is expected to amplify Strive’s position in the market through growth capital and access to Google and Alphabet expertise to support product and go-to-market innovation, the company said.

 “Chronic and end-stage kidney disease patients continue to be underserved by the current healthcare system.
 Strive has built an industry-leading kidney care solution that has the potential to transform patients’ lives,” said Sumi Das, partner at CapitalG, in a statement.